 - Because coconut oil turns into a liquid state when warm, you’ll want to make sure your coconut oil is solidified before incorporating it in this recipe.
 It doesn’t need to be rock hard, but it should be solid and easily scoop-able.
 If your coconut oil is too runny, simply stick it in the fridge for a little while.
 It will firm up.The consistency of the coconut oil is so important because we’re not chilling the dough before baking the cookies.
 So if the consistency is off, the cookies will spread too much, or not enough.

 - I could seriously eat a large bowl of this cookie dough because it tastes so good!
 And doesn’t have any yucky raw egg in it.
 But I resist (most of the time) because the baked cookies are even better.
 And because eating raw flour isn’t the smartest thing to do.
 But I digress.
 Visually, the raw cookie dough should look like this ↓

-If your cookie dough appears too sticky, add in a little more flour; and if your cookie dough appears too firm, add in a little more non-dairy milk.
+If the cookie dough appears too sticky, add in a little more flour.
+And if your cookie dough appears too firm, add in a little more non-dairy milk.
 It should be soft but not mushy, and firm but not hard.
 Basically it should look like traditional cookie dough.
 Unfortunately, I don’t suggest freezing this cookie dough.
 I’ve done it a few times in the past with not great results.
 But the vegan cookies will “keep”, stored in an airtight container for a few days.
-If they last that long 😉
+And you can definitely freeze the baked cookies!

 Where to find Vegan Chocolate Chips?